mapbender/mapbender/docs/gitarchive/gitarchive.md

 #### Overriding Templates

 Templates within bundles can be overridden by placing a twig file with the same name in `templates/bundles/<bundlename>`.
-If, for example, you want to customise the coordinates display (original source: `Resources/views/Element/coordinatesdisplay.html.twig` within the Mapbender CoreBundle, place a replacement file in `templates/bundles/MapbenderCoreBundle/Element/coordinatesdisplay.html.twig`.
+If, for example, you want to customise the coordinates display (original source: *Resources/views/Element/coordinatesdisplay.html.twig* within the Mapbender CoreBundle, place a replacement file in *templates/bundles/MapbenderCoreBundle/Element/coordinatesdisplay.html.twig*.
 The new file will be used instead of the original one.
-See <https://symfony.com/doc/5.4/bundles/override.html> for details
+See the [Symfony documentation](https://symfony.com/doc/5.4/bundles/override.html) for more details.

 #### Misc